AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/EnableScalingGroup.md

 -   The instances are located in the same region as the scaling group.
 -   The instances have the same instance type as that of the active scaling configuration.
 -   The instances are in the Running state.
--   The instances are not added to any other scaling group.
+-   The instances are not added to other scaling groups.
 -   The instances use the subscription or pay-as-you-go billing method or are preemptible instances.
--   If the VSwitchId parameter is specified for a scaling group, ECS instances in the classic network or not in the same VPC as the specified VSwitch cannot be added to the scaling group.
+-   If the VSwitchId parameter is specified for a scaling group, ECS instances in the classic network or not in the same VPC as the specified vSwitch cannot be added to the scaling group.
 -   If the VSwitchId parameter is not specified for a scaling group, VPC-type ECS instances cannot be added to the scaling group.

 ## Debugging